 Based on the above work, President Dr. Rajendra Prasad, who was looking at ways to utilize the sizable proportion of palm trees in India and make it into an organized industry, asked Kamala to conduct research on neera, a drink made from sweet palm nectar, legumes, and rice flour, and to study how it could meet the nutritional needs of Indians.

 Kamala found that neera contains sizable amounts of A and C vitamins and iron, and that vitamin C can survive the concentration of neera into palm jaggery [a sweetener] and molasses.
 This discovery laid the groundwork for using jaggery and molasses as cheap dietary supplements.

 Kamala’s research on the neera drink helped combat malnourishment

 Her finding also had a humanitarian benefit as these days, neera is often used to combat malnourishment and provide strength during pregnancy.
 As an advisor to Bombay’s Aarey Milk Project Factory, she also developed a protocol that prevented the curdling of milk.

 Apart from her many scientific achievements, Kamala was also a prolific science writer and published a good number of books in Marathi for young students.
 Besides these, she wrote several papers on consumers’ rights and served as President of Consumer Guidance Society of India from 1982-1983.

 Kamala’s exemplary work led to her winning the prestigious National Award for Excellence and Contribution to Science in 1997.
 She passed away one year later at the age of 86.

-Today women are in the forefront of science and some like Dr Kiran Mazumdar Shaw have also set up world renowned companies like Biocon.
-The success of so many, is thanks in part to women like Kamala Sohonie, who fought to sit on the high table and proved their mettle with their work, which shone through!
+Today women are at the forefront of science and some like Dr Kiran Mazumdar Shaw have also set up world-renowned companies like Biocon.
+The success of so many is thanks in part to women like Kamala Sohonie, who fought to sit on the high table and proved their mettle with their work, which shone through!